Monster-taming game: History

 In Cosmic Soldier (1985), the player can recruit enemies into their party by speaking to them, choosing whether to kill or spare an enemy, and engage enemies in conversation.
-The Megami Tensei or MegaTen series, beginning with Digital Devil Story: Megami Tensei (1987), feature a system in which players can entice demons to join their party and battle alongside them.
+The Megami Tensei or MegaTen series, beginning with Digital Devil Story: Megami Tensei (1987), features a dialogue system in which players can convince demons to join their party and battle alongside the protagonists.
 Due to the Satanic panic of the 1980s, the occult-themed series remained exclusive to Japan for many years and it was slow to enter Western markets.
 In Wizardry IV: The Return of Werdna (1987), monsters can be summoned and made to join the player's party.
 Dragon Quest V (1992) features monster recruiting and training mechanics.
 It spawned the Dragon Quest Monsters spin-off series in 1998.

 In Robotrek (1994), the player can built up to three robots and send them out during fights.
 Outside of battle, they are kept in capsules.
 Robotrek may have been the partial inspiration for the Robopon games.

-The Pokémon series, which debuted with Pokémon Red and Green in 1996, was largely responsible for popularizing the genre.
+The Pokémon series, which debuted with Pokémon Red and Blue in 1998, was largely responsible for popularizing the genre.
 Pokémon was many players' first experience with monster-taming games, and it remains the most successful franchise in the genre.

 The contemporaneous Digimon series, which debuted in 1997, also featured similar monster-taming mechanics.
-Another early entry in the monster-taming genre was the fantasy-themed Jade Cocoon (1998) by Genki, which saw a cult classic 2001 follow-up, Jade Cocoon 2.
+Another contemporary entry in the monster-taming genre was the fantasy-themed Jade Cocoon (1998) by Genki, which saw a cult classic 2001 follow-up, Jade Cocoon 2.

 While Pokémon and Digimon continued to release new games throughout the ensuing years, in 2011, Level-5 developed the monster-taming game Ni No Kuni: Wrath of the White Witch, which was heavily inspired by the works of Studio Ghibli.
 They subsequently developed Yo-Kai Watch as a competitor to Pokémon, with its popularity exploding in 2014, and the franchise becoming a cultural phenomenon.
 However, its popularity declined significantly by 2018, attributed to a variety of factors.
 In the United States, Studio Wildcard developed and released Ark: Survival Evolved (2015), an open-world monster-taming game themed around prehistoric life.